 When the term “governance, risk and compliance” (GRC) was introduced almost 10 years ago, software for this purpose was not a real category but a loose grouping of disparate applications that had something to do with meeting the requirements of the recently passed Sarbanes-Oxley Act.
 (You can find my perspective on the GRC category from a couple of years ago here.
 Now, with the release 10.0 of SAP BusinessObjects GRC, SAP is taking another step toward making the software category a real, comprehensive one that addresses the business and IT requirements of risk and compliance management efforts.
 This is the first platform that enables companies to efficiently provision risk and compliance management at an elemental level (for example, to manage individual access controls and process controls) and – over time – to gain effectiveness benefits from having the ability to comprehensively manage compliance and risk.

-Topics: SAP, GRC, Operational Performance Management (OPM), Access Controls, Analytics, Business Intelligence (BI), Business Performance Management (BPM), Chief Financial Officer, Financial Performance Management (FPM), Information Management (IM), IT Performance Management (ITPM), risk management, Corporate Governance, Governance Risk and Compliance
+Topics: SAP, GRC, Office of Finance, Operational Performance Management (OPM), Analytics, Business Intelligence, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), IT Performance Management (ITPM), Corporate Governance, Governance Risk and Compliance

 The hospitality industry has a complex structure.
 It is highly fragmented, with many small operations but also a significant number of global companies.
 Moreover, a property can be managed by one company (the brand name over the door) yet owned by another, which might be a one-off local real-estate partnership or a larger-scale owner of multiple sites.
 The consumer side of hospitality has its own challenges as well, resulting from the dramatic shifts brought about by the Internet in how people worldwide buy travel and leisure services.

-Topics: Performance Management, Operational Performance Management (OPM), Hospitality, Analytics, Chief Information Officer, Enterprise Software, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Infor, Information Management (IM), Sales Performance Management (SPM)
+Topics: Performance Management, Operational Performance Management (OPM), Hospitality, Analytics, Business Intelligence, CIO, Enterprise Software, Business Performance Management (BPM), Customer Performance Management (CPM), Infor, Information Management (IM), Sales Performance Management (SPM)